mtplr/blacomcalc/README.md

 Also, for every molecule, it creates a BLA.dat file that can be plotted with e.g. Gnuplot.

-### Features
+## Features

-* Calculate every bond length distance between the inserted atoms, for the given molecule(s)
+* It calculates every bond length distance between the inserted atoms, for the given molecule(s)

-* Calculate the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds
+* It calculates the BLA according to the definition: the used formula is the average of single bond distances minus the average of double bonds

-* Creates a BLA.dat file for every molecule that can be plotted with Gnuplot, as e.g. `BLA-1.dat` an so on
+* It creates a BLA.dat file for every molecule that can be plotted with Gnuplot, as e.g. `BLA-1.dat` an so on

-* Calculate the center of mass of the desired inserted molecules
+* It calculates the center of mass of the desired inserted molecules

-* Calculate the distance between the desired center of masses
+* It calculates the distance between the desired center of masses

-* Calculate the bond angle for the specified atoms
+* It calculates the bond angle for the three specified atoms

-* Extract what bonds are formed between what atoms, and the bond type (single, double, triple), from a `.mol` file using the enclosed converter `convert-mol.py`.
+* It extracts what bonds are formed between what atoms, and the bond type (single, double, triple), from a `.mol` file using the enclosed converter `convert-mol.py`.
 The output is ready for `atoms_list` file (see [later](#get-data-from-mol-files-wip)).